MarshP/distance_direction_between_coordinates/README.md

 ### To-Do ###

-* Encapsulate into functions
-* Write unit tests for the functions
 * Add input checking and error handling
 * Add an option to input scale (as distance between coordinates) and give absolute distance in the output